jay-parkin/API-Webserver/README.md

 #### User Roles and Permissions

-The API allows for assigning different roles within shared accounts, such as owner, user, or authorised user.
+The API allows for assigning different roles within shared accounts, such as admin, contributor, or viewer.
 This role-based access control ensures each partner has the right level of access and permissions, ensuring security.

 #### Categorisation & Organisation